ThunixdotNet/www/articles/server.md

 Thunix hosts mirrors for several FOSS projects.
 You can see the full mirror list in the sidebar link.

+## Website and CMS hosting

+Collaborative creation, modification and management of digital content.
+- LAMP (Apache HTTP server, MySQL database and PHP scripting language) Linux environment available to host a variety of web sites, CMS and applications.
+- Django web development framework.

 ## Tildenet Client VPN

 Thunix allows users to connect into [tildenet](https://intranet.tildeverse.org), via [Wireguard](https://www.wireguard.com/).
 If you're interested in accessing Tildenet, send an email to [root](mailto:root@thunix.net), requesting a wireguard client VPN, or ask in IRC.